-- U Plus 2 Law a common occupancy disclosure in Fort Collins, CO, where TurboTenant is located.
+- U Plus 2 Law is a common occupancy disclosure in Fort Collins, CO, where TurboTenant is located.

 While Provisions are state and local laws and contain legalese, Rules can be thought of more as the “Landlord’s House Rules,” and are phrased more casually, and are not required by law within a lease agreement.
 However, they are still legally binding per the terms of the lease once signed by the landlord and tenant.
-Rules are commonly added to the lease as an addendum, this keeps the lease looking a little cleaner and easier to read.
+Rules are commonly added to the lease as an addendum, which keeps the lease looking a little cleaner and easier to read.
 When creating a Rules addendum, you want to be sure to use the same language used in the lease, for example, landlord and tenant, to ensure that the Rules Addendum is legally binding per the lease terms.
 Typical language may be “As an addendum to this lease, there are rules, and in the event of a conflict, the rules prevail.”
-A couple examples of ones that I have used are, Don’t use knives on the countertops, and Quiet hours after 9pm.
+A couple of examples that I have used are, Don’t use knives on the countertops, and Quiet hours after 9 pm.
 There isn’t a state law about these things, but they help facilitate a better and more transparent relationship with my tenants by setting expectations and clearly laying out the dos and don’ts.

 What are the most confusing lease provisions, clauses, or addendums?